awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 The following policy includes the `aws:RequestTag` condition key that requires the customer to apply the tags `costcenter=115` and `stack=prod` to any new snapshot\.
 The `aws:TagKeys` condition key uses the `ForAllValues` modifier to indicate that only the keys `costcenter` and `stack` can be specified in the request\.
 The request fails if either of these conditions is not met\.

 For resource\-creating actions that apply tags, customers must also have permissions to use the `CreateTags` action\.
 The third statement uses the `ec2:CreateAction` condition key to allow customers to create tags only in the context of `CreateSnapshot`\.
 Customers cannot tag existing volumes or any other resources\.
-For more information, see [Resource\-Level Permissions for Tagging](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-iam-actions-resources.html#supported-iam-actions-tagging)\.
+For more information, see [Granting Permission to Tag Resources During Creation](supported-iam-actions-tagging.md)\.

 ```
 {